 Although we believe that the net proceeds of this our initial public offering will be sufficient to allow us to consummate a business combination, because we have not yet identified any prospective target business, we cannot ascertain the capital requirements for any particular transaction.
 If the net proceeds of our initial public offering prove to be insufficient, either because of the size of the business combination, the depletion of the available net proceeds in search of a target business, or the obligation to convert into cash a significant number of shares from dissenting stockholders, we will be required to seek additional financing.
 Such financing may not be available on acceptable terms, if at all.
-To the extent that additional financing proves to be unavailable when needed to consummate a particular business combination, we would be compelled to either restructure the transaction or abandon that particular business combination and seek an alternative target business.
+To the extent that additional financing proves to be unavailable when needed to consummate a particular business combination, we would be compelled to either restructure the transaction or abandon that particular business combination and seek an alternative target business candidate.
+In addition, if we consummate a business combination, we may require additional financing to fund the operations or growth of the target business.
 The failure to secure additional financing could have a material adverse effect on the continued development or growth of the target business.
 None of our sponsor, officers, directors or stockholders is required to provide any financing to us in connection with or after a business combination.